liquibase4s/liquibase4s/README.md

 ```
 ## Getting Started

-To run liquibase migrations you need to create a `LiquibaseConfig` and pass it to `Liquibase.migrate()`.
+To run liquibase migrations you need to create a `LiquibaseConfig` and construct a `Liquibase` instance.
-The default implementation uses `scala.concurrent.Future`.
+The default implementation uses `Identity` which means migrations will run synchronously.

 ```scala
 import io.github.liquibase4s.{Liquibase, LiquibaseConfig}